nodeloophole/nodeloophole.github.io/content.md

 ---
 ##### Project management helps efficiency

-Avoid un-scoped work
+Avoid un-scoped/free work

-* Client changes their mind
+* Client changes their mind?
+Track it.
-* A tweak may have unintended consequences
+* A tweak here and there may have unintended consequences
 * Ambiguity in scope/contract/assumptions

 note:  These things can have an impact on efficiency and team motivation.
 When a change is requested, even if it seems minor, let a developer weigh in.
 Something seemingly simple can have a major impact.
 Example: Auto-sort vs custom sort.

+There isn’t necessarily a need to AVOID un-scoped work altogether… instead, scope changes/additions need to be managed properly.
+Expectations need to be set immediately when the PM senses scope change (some else has to be removed or rough equivalence OR we need more time/money to make the change).

 ---
 ##### Project management helps efficiency